 Smith himself, was a leading force in getting CB legalised in Australia.

-There were a few small retailers who were obviously operating on the Dick Smith model; Bill Edge, Altronics, John Carr (Jaycar), Rod Irving, and Geoff Wood come to mind.
+There were a few small retailers who were obviously operating on the Dick Smith model; Bill Edge, Altronics, John Carr ( which became Jaycar), Rod Irving, and Geoff Wood come to mind.

 The New Era.

 So what happened?
-Well, until the early 2000's electronics was a popular hobby, although there had been a drift more to computers and microprocessor based projects
+Until the early 2000's electronics was a popular hobby, although there had been a drift more towards computers and microprocessor based projects

 Radio projects were now extremely rare.
 Amateur radio is now almost dead, since the internet has taken over the same function, and domestic radios have been uneconomic to build since the 1960's.
 Therefore, magazines think it's not worthwhile publishing such projects.
 In fact I would say that radio is just seen as "old fashioned", as in any kind of "analog" circuitry.